 The lawsuit maintains that the director of the emergency department pushed for physicians to transfer patients between facilities, and that both the director and the company that owned the hospital had ownership interests in the ambulance business that was used to shuttle the patients from campus to campus.
 As such, both the director and the emergency department director stood to benefit from additional patient transfers.
 In addition, doctors who authorized the most transfers were eligible for bonuses.
 The plaintiffs claim that the point of the scheme was to move patients from a more crowded campus to a less crowded campus in order to free up space for the hospital to perform more lucrative surgeries, not out of medical necessity.

 Hospitals and physicians owe a duty of care to their patients and, when this duty is breached, a person may be able to recover in a medical malpractice lawsuit.
 Medical malpractice suits are necessary to hold doctors and hospitals accountable for injuries caused by professional negligence.
 All professionals are held to a high standard of care when operating in their professional capacities, and the recovery in these kinds of cases can be significant.
-In order to determine whether you have a claim, you should schedule a free consultation with an experienced Indiana medical malpractice attorney.
+In order to determine whether you have a claim, you should schedule a free consultation with an experienced Hammond medical malpractice attorney.
 Medical malpractice lawsuits raise highly complex legal issues that require experienced legal counsel, and it is important for anyone pursuing a claim against a medical professional to retain an attorney who understands how to effectively pursue such claims.
 Contact our Fort Wayne, IN medical malpractice lawyer today.

 Woman suffering physical and emotional abuse at nursing home.